jake-47/general-kb/docs/getting-started/internal-callout-example.md

 ## Using the Internal Admonition

-Sitetracker Knowledge Base offers a special admonition type for internal-only content.
+This Knowledge Base offers a special admonition type for internal-only content.
 This content will be:

 - Visible in the internal build with special styling
 - Hidden completely in the external build